 Bennington's approach to art history, like our approach to everything at Bennington, is highly interdisciplinary.
 Students are invited to make connections between historical and contemporary art, between what informs their own practice and what has shaped artistic practice across the centuries and across the globe.
 Students' work in other subjects—the social sciences, languages, sciences, studio art—enrich their exploration of art in a historical context, and vice versa.

 In their junior year, students are eligible to apply for the College’s Museum Fellows Term, in which they spend five months living in New York City; gain professional work experience at a major cultural institution; visit exhibitions and study multiple aspects of the art world with Bennington faculty; and meet artists, curators, and other arts and culture leaders.
 Field Work Term and study abroad experiences also provide opportunities to extend their study.

 Vanessa Lyon's teaching and research range from early Renaissance to modern and contemporary visual culture with a focus on European painting.
-She is especially interested in cross-cultural exchange, the intersectionality of gender, race, and theology in early modern visuality, and the legacies of the 'Old Masters' in subsequent art and its histories.
+She is especially interested in transhistorical and transcultural approaches to gender, race, and representation in early modern visuality, and the legacies of the 'Old Masters' in subsequent art and its histories.

 Visiting Faculty & Technicians

 Razan Francis' work centers on the visual culture of the Islamic world with a focus on Iberia and the Mediterranean.
 She explores the relationship of cultural identity and artistic practice in multi-ethnic and multi-religious environments and the discourse of images and craftsmanship in Islamic cultures.

 Jordan Reznick is a trans photo historian and artist.
 Reznick's research on settler colonialism in photography describes how Indigenous knowledges and colonial myths shape the medium of photography.